 Western Lowland Gorillas are Western Africa’s most endangered great ape.
-They have been hunted for their meat and killed for the purposes of the bushmeat trade.
-In the last fifteen years, Western Lowlands Gorillas have been driven from most of their natural habitat in Western Africa.
+They have been hunted for their meat and killed for the bushmeat trade.
+Western Lowlands Gorillas have been driven from most of their natural habitat in Western Africa in the last fifteen years.

 - Status: Critically endangered